 Is Naw-Ruz an Iranian holiday or a Baha’i Holy Day?

-Naw-Ruz (which in Persian literally means “New Day”) is a New Year holiday for both Iranians and Baha’is.
-Both groups celebrate it on the 21st of March each year but the significance and celebrations between the two are slightly different.
+Naw-Ruz (which in Persian literally means “New Day”) is a New Year holiday for both Iranians and Baha’is celebrated on the first day of spring but the significance and celebrations between the two are slightly different.